temporalio/api-cloud/README.md

-# Temporal cloud api proto files
+# Temporal cloud api proto files (Preview)

+> These apis are currently preview only and access is restricted.
+They are not meant for production use and could change.
+Please reach out to Temporal support to request preview access.

 ## How to use